This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 If you have a greenhouse with a flat roof, you need to ensure that the roof has sturdy and secure construction to minimize the possibility of the roof blowing off.

-While some temporary greenhouses can be secured with pressure clips to keep the panels and roof on, that is not enough to prevent the wind from buffeting the roof off during severe weather conditions.
+While some temporary greenhouses can be secured with pressure clips to keep the panels and roof on, that is not enough to prevent the wind from buffeting the top off during severe weather conditions.

 You also need a way to remove precipitation.
 Even a slight angle to your roof will aid rain and snow sluice off the rooftop.